jundalisay/spblist/content/en/research/cournot/chapter-01b.md

 3. The abstract idea of wealth or of value in exchange* is a definite idea.

-> *Superphysics Note: This is different from Smith's definition of wealth which is the actual quality and quantity of useful goods and services.
+{{< n n="This is different from Smith's definition of wealth which is the actual quality and quantity of useful goods and services. " >}}